 Yes, in Peel Region and at Camp Tapawingo, located in Parry Sound.

-In 2014, 60.75% of our program participants were members of visible minority communities and 7.2% were members of Aboriginal communities.
+In 2014, 60.75% of our program participants were members of racialized communities and 7.2% were members of Indigenous communities.

 Find out about careers at YWCA Toronto.